 No single demographic is affected as there are numerous causes of constrictive pericarditi...

-Contrast enhanced MR angiography is a technique involving 3D spoiled gradient-echo (GE) sequences, with administration of Gd-based contrast.
-It can be utilised to assess vascular structures of almost any part of the body.
-It's key features are as follows:
+Contrast enhanced MR angiography (MRA) is a technique involving 3D spoiled gradient-echo (GE) sequences, with administration of gadolinium-based contrast agents (GBCA).
+It can be used to assess vascular structures of almost any part of the body.
+Its key features are:

 Contrast media extravasation (CMEV) refers to the leakage of contrast media from the normal intravascular compartment into surrounding soft tissues; It is a well-known complication of contrast-enhanced CT scanning.
 It can also occur in MRI studies, but the complications are rare given the low vo...

 The conus artery is a small early branch off the right coronary artery (RCA) circulation.

 The artery has a variable distribution, but usually supplies a region of the anterior interventricular septum and the conus of the main pulmonary artery (hence its name).